 The 2 oldest known bears from Florida were 20 years old (killed in 1985 during a legal bear hunt held on Apalachicola Wildlife Management Area) and 19 years old (captured in 2004 as part of a University of Kentucky Glades/Highland Bear Population Study).
 Both bears were females.
 The oldest known male, from the Ocala population, was killed by a vehicle at age 16.
-The oldest known wild black bear died in Minnesota of natural causes at the age of 39 years old.
+In August 2013, the oldest known wild black bear died in Minnesota of natural causes at the age of 39 years old.
 She was actually the oldest bear, of any species, in the world.

 In captivity, black bears have been known to live into their 30's.
 Because adult black bears have no predators aside humans and other bears, they tend to live longer than most other wild animals.